-With the beginning of the spring season, the Northern region of India starts enjoying the mood of Holi with different colours.
+With the beginning of the spring season, the Northern region of India starts enjoying the mood of Holi with different colors.
 Further, the festival also highlights the time of good harvest as well as the fertility of the land.
 The everlasting love of Radha and Krishna is celebrated by this festival.
 It is celebrated with grandeur and festivity in Vrindavan as well as Mathura.
 As both these cities are associated with Lord Krishna, many tourists visit these cities at the time of celebration.
-This festival of colour provides an opportunity for the individuals to get reunited with their friends, family as well as near and dear ones.
-Moreover, the celebration also brings colour in the life of the individuals by providing them to break from their monotonous life.
+This festival of color provides an opportunity for the individuals to get reunited with their friends, family as well as near and dear ones.
+Moreover, the celebration also brings color to the life of the individuals by providing them to break from their monotonous life.
 They also share joy and love.
-On the day of Holi, people chase each other and throw gulal, water-filled balloons and colours with pichkaris.
-To save the environment from pollution, it is necessary to make the festival eco-friendly by avoiding chemical colours, using wastewater while playing Holi and burning woods during Holika burning.
+On the day of Holi, people chase each other and throw gulal, water-filled balloons and colors with pichkaris.
+To save the environment from pollution, it is necessary to make the festival eco-friendly by avoiding chemical colors, using wastewater while playing Holi, and burning woods during Holika burning.

 Let’s celebrate Holi by spreading joy among each other.